Robert Lindsay (actor): Career

 In 2012, Lindsay appeared in the Sky detective series Falcón, episode "The Silent and the Damned", as Pablo Ortega.
 In 2014, Lindsay starred as Lawrence in the UK première production of Dirty Rotten Scoundrels at Savoy Theatre London, directed and choreographed by Jerry Mitchell.

-On 9 May 2015, Lindsay recited the wartime speeches of Winston Churchill at VE Day 70: A Party to Remember.

-Lindsay sings the recorded version of Derby County F.C.'s song "Steve Bloomer's Watchin'", played and sung by the fans at the beginning of every home game.

 In 2016, Lindsay recurred on the second season of the ABC fairy tale-themed musical comedy series Galavant as Chester Wormwood, an evil wizard/wedding planner.

 In 2017, Lindsay played Hermann Einstein in the National Geographic TV series Genius.
-He also played Jack Cardiff in Prism at the Hampstead Theatre, a role he reprised on a UK tour in autumn 2019.
+He also played Jack Cardiff in Prism at the Hampstead Theatre.

 In 2019, Lindsay played supporting role of King John in Disney's Maleficent: Mistress of Evil.
 The film starred Angelina Jolie, Elle Fanning, Michelle Pfeiffer, Chiwetel Ejiofor, and was released on 18 October 2019.
 In 2020, he appeared in the series McDonald & Dodds.

 Lindsay starred as Moonface Martin in a revival of Anything Goes, directed by Kathleen Marshall, at the Barbican Theatre from July to November 2021.
-He received his third Olivier Award nomination for Best Actor in a Musical in 2022.
+He received his fourth Olivier Award nomination, which was his third for Best Actor in a Musical, in 2022.